-Josh Hawley Faces Calls To Resign From His State’s Top Newspapers After Supporting Election Challenge
+Josh Hawley Faces Calls To Resign From His State's Top Newspapers After Supporting Election Challenge

-Sen. Josh Hawley is facing increasing calls to resign after he supported Donald Trump’s attempt to overturn the results of the presidential election — one of the few to continue supporting the effort even after Trump supporters stormed the U.S. Capitol.
+Sen. Josh Hawley is facing increasing calls to resign after he supported Donald Trump's attempt to overturn the results of the presidential election -- one of the few to continue supporting the effort after Trump supporters stormed the U.S. Capitol.

 Hawley has been a strong supporter of Trump and was the first member of the Senate to announce he would issue a challenge during the certification of the Electoral College.
 The Missouri Republican had said there were unresolved concerns over election fraud, echoing the unfounded allegations from Trump.